Abbeyleix House: History

 The house was near the original Abbeyleix, that was built by the O'Mores near the River Nore where there was a Cistercian Monastery, founded in 1183.
 On the dissolution of the monasteries, 1500 acre of land were granted to the 10th Earl of Ormond.
 In 1675, Denny Muschamp, a wealthy landowner, bought the old abbey lands.
 These were inherited in 1699 by his daughter, who married Sir Thomas Vesey, 1st Baronet, who moved to Abbeyleix when he was created a baronet.
 In 1770, their grandson Thomas Vesey, 2nd Baron Knapton – later, in 1776, created Viscount de Vesci – commissioned the English architect James Wyatt to build him a new house in an elevated position.
 The area was prone to flooding and de Vesci, wishing to improve the view from his new mansion, relocated the dwellings of his estate workers and tenants to a new site farther east on higher ground alongside the coach road, as a planned estate town, with the estate and mansion 2 km to the southwest of the town.

-Recently owned and restored by the businessman Sir David Davies, Abbey Leix House and estate was placed on the market in 2019, continuing into 2020, for a region of €20 million.
-In June 2021, John Collison purchased the estate for a sum in the region of the advertised €11.5 million.
+In 1995, Abbey Leix was bought by businessman Sir David Davies, president of the Irish Georgian Society and president of Wexford Festival Opera.
+Davies undertook a major restoration of both the house and the demesne.
+By the time he acquired the property, the house had no central heating and needed to be completely rewired.
+Davies later said that the renovation took four years and included the replacement of all 117 windows.
+He also carried out extensive work on the grounds, planting specimen trees, creating a new arboretum and pinetum, and restoring the estate's walled garden.
+In 2019, after turning 80, Davies put the estate on the market with a view to downsizing to his family's house at Killoughter, County Wicklow.

+In June 2021, Irish-American entrepreneur John Collison bought Abbey Leix from Davies.
+The sale of the wider estate was reported at about €20 million, while the Property Price Register later recorded €11.5 million for the house.

+In 2021, Laois County Council acquired the nearby protected Millbrook House from its then owner, John Patrick Colclough, through a compulsory purchase order.
+The following year, the former steward's house on the de Vesci estate was bought by Jersey-based Comhlacht na Feirme Ltd, a company backed by John and Patrick Collison.